Michael Putney (bishop): Priesthood

+Episcopate

+on 31 May 1995, Putney was named Titular Bishop of Mizigi and Auxiliary Bishop of the Archdiocese of Brisbane.
+He was consecrated as a bishop on 27 July 1995 by Archbishop John Alexius Bathersby.

+During an address in 2000, Putney emphasised the primary purpose of the liturgy was adoration of God and not celebration of the community.
+He said the word "community" did not truly capture the Church's term "communion," which is a participation in the inner life of the Trinity, while the word "celebration" could be used in both a sacred and secular sense, and discernment was needed when applying it to the Sacred Liturgy.

+On 24 January 2001, Putney was named bishop of the Roman Catholic Diocese of Townsville, succeeding Bishop Raymond Conway Benjamin.
+He was installed on 27 March 2001.

-Putney was well known for his ecumenical outreach to other Christian denominations and was president of the National Council of Churches in Australia from 2009 to 2013.
+As bishop, he became well known for his ecumenical outreach to other Christian denominations and was president of the National Council of Churches in Australia from 2009 to 2013.

 Putney was appointed Member of the Order of Australia in the 2013 Queen's Birthday Honours for "significant service to the Catholic Church in Australia, to the promotion of inter-faith dialogue, and to the community of Townsville", and his life and work is also remembered in the annual Bishop Michael Putney Lecture, sponsored by Queensland Churches Together and the Brisbane Roman Catholic Council for Ecumenism and Inter Religious Relations.

 Death

-Bishop Putney was diagnosed with terminal stomach cancer in December 2012, and eventually died in office, having worked up until his admission to hospital on 21 March 2014, according to the Australian Broadcasting Corporation.
-He died 15 months after his diagnosis at the Mater Hospital, Townsville, on 28 March 2014, aged 67.
+Putney was diagnosed with terminal stomach cancer in December 2012 and told he only had months to live, after spreading to his liver.
+He continued to work despite the diagnosis but was admitted to hospital on 21 March 201.
+He died 15 months after receiving his diagnosis at the Mater Hospital, Townsville, on 28 March 2014, aged 67.